Lèse-nation: What is a crime of lèse-nation?

-A crime of lèse-nation is to disregard, by will and by fact, the inviolable rights of the nation.
+A crime of lèse-nation is the deliberate disregard, in will and in deed, of the inviolable rights of the nation.
 Or in short, according to the revolutionaries: The criminals guilty of the crime of lèse-nation are those who want to maintain the old despotism and aristocracy.
-And Maximilien Robespierre reminded his fellow revolutionaries in a speech on 25 October 1790 when it came to introducing new laws and establishing the judiciary for the young nation: "The tribunal that you have formed must be endowed with courage and armed forces, because it will have to fight against the great ones, who are enemies of the people."
+Maximilien Robespierre reminded his fellow revolutionaries in a speech on 25 October 1790 when it came to introducing new laws and establishing the judiciary for the young nation: "The tribunal which you have formed must be endowed with courage and sufficient arms, for it is to contend with the mighty, who are the declared enemies of the people."

 Physical or moral attack against the nation

-It was defined that crimes of lèse-nation are attacks committed directly against the rights of society.
-There are two types: Those who attack the physical existence of the nation and those who seek to harm its moral existence.
-The latter are as guilty as the first.
-Crimes of lèse-nation are rare when the constitution of the state is strengthened and the government established, that is, if the government is able to enforce the state's monopoly on the use of force.
-At this point, however, the young nation was still in the process to form up.
-Under the constitution of 1791, the crime had to be judged by the Haute Cour Nationale.
+Crimes of lèse-nation were defined as attacks committed directly against the rights of society.
+There are two types: those who attack the physical existence of the nation and those who seek to harm its moral existence.
+The latter are as guilty as the former.
+Crimes of lèse-nation are rare in states where a strong constitution and an established government enable the enforcement of the state's monopoly on the use of force.
+At this point, however, the young nation was still in the process of forming.
+Under the Constitution of 1791, the crime was to be judged by the Haute Cour Nationale.